- ADHD Symptoms in Children Slideshow Pictures

 - Is atomoxetine safe to take if I'm pregnant or breastfeeding?

 - What else should I know about atomoxetine?

 - Strattera is taken once or twice daily.
 It may be taken with or without food.
 The capsules should never be broken and sprinkled on food.
 They must be taken whole.

 - The recommended starting dose for and children weighing more than 70 kg is 40 mg once daily.
 The dose is increased after 3 days to 80 mg PO once daily or divided and given every 12 hours.
 The dose may be increased up to 100 mg daily to achieve the optimal response.

 - Children older than 6 years and weighing 70 kg or less should receive 0.5 mg/kg once daily.
 The dose may be increased after 3 days to 1.2 mg/kg once daily or divided every 12 hours.
 The maximum daily dose should not to exceed 1.4 mg/kg or 100 mg, whichever is less.

 Which drugs or supplements interact with atomoxetine?

 - Strattera should not be taken with a monoamine oxidase inhibitor (MAOI) or within 14 days of stopping an MAOI, for example, phenelzine sulfate (Nardil) and tranylcypromine sulfate (Parnate).

-Fluoxetine (Prozac), paroxetine (Paxil), quinidine, and other medications can block the enzyme in the liver that eliminates atomoxetine from the body.
-This can increase the amount of atomoxetine in the blood and possibly increase the risk of side effects.
+- Fluoxetine (Prozac), paroxetine (Paxil), quinidine, and other medications can block the enzyme in the liver that eliminates Strattera from the body.
+This can increase the amount of Strattera in the blood and possibly increase the risk of side effects.

 Report Problems to the Food and Drug Administration